libuv/libuv/docs/src/stream.rst

     Stop reading data from the stream.
 The :c:type:`uv_read_cb` callback will no longer be called.

+    This function is idempotent and may be safely called on a stopped stream.

 .. c:function:: int uv_write(uv_write_t* req, uv_stream_t* handle, const uv_buf_t bufs[], unsigned int nbufs, uv_write_cb cb)

     Write data to stream.
 Buffers are written in order.
 Example: